paybyphone/terraform-provider-keboola/README.md

 ## Contributing

 Bug reports, suggestions, code additions/changes etc. are very welcome!
 When making code changes, please branch off of `master` and then raise a pull request so it can be reviewed and merged.

+### Running Acceptance Tests

+The `terraform-provider-keboola` resources will have Terraform acceptance tests, which are run against a real Keboola project to test resource creation, update and deletion.
+At a minimum, all of these tests must pass on the `master` branch for any release candidate.

+To run the Acceptance tests locally, you will need to have access to your own (preferably empty) Keboola project, and also have created an access token for accessing that project.
+This token should be for a user who has full access to create/update/delete anything on the project.

+To enable acceptance tests, set the `TF_ACC` environment variable to `1`, and set the `STORAGE_API_KEY` environment variable to the access token for the project.

+Then run the tests by running `make test`.

 ## License
 `terraform-provider-keboola` is provided *"as-is"* under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).